Morphine Oral SolutionPronunciation

 No formal nonclinical studies to assess the potential of morphine to impair fertility have been conducted.
 Several nonclinical studies from the literature have demonstrated adverse effects on male fertility in the rat from exposure to morphine.
 One study in which male rats were administered morphine sulfate subcutaneously prior to mating (up to 30 mg/kg twice daily) and during mating (20 mg/kg twice daily) with untreated females, a number of adverse reproductive effects including reduction in total pregnancies, higher incidence of pseudopregnancies, and reduction in implantation sites were seen.
 Studies from the literature have also reported changes in hormonal levels (i.e. testosterone, luteinizing hormone, serum corticosterone) following treatment with morphine.
 These changes may be associated with the reported effects on fertility in the rat.

 Morphine Sulfate Oral Solution

-Morphine Sulfate Oral Solution 100 mg per 5 mL is a clear/colorless to light yellow solution available in one strength as follows:
+Morphine Sulfate Oral Solution 100 mg per 5 mL is a clear/colorless solution available in one strengths as follows:

 100 mg per 5 mL (20 mg/mL) Oral Solution